 The hydraulic system is the most frustrating component of any braking system.
 While it is simple fundamental physics, keeping a sealed hydraulic system sealed can be a serious pain in the drums.
-The hydraulic system is comprised of a master cylinder (the block of iron or aluminum mounted to the vacuum booster on the firewall), a series of lines that run from the master cylinder (possibly through the ABS pump depending on the vehicle) to the brake calipers (disc brakes) or wheel cylinders (drum brakes).
+The hydraulic system is comprised of a master cylinder (the block of iron or aluminum mounted to the power brake booster on the firewall), a series of lines that run from the master cylinder (possibly through the ABS pump depending on the vehicle) to the brake calipers (disc brakes) or wheel cylinders (drum brakes).
 The master cylinder is actuated by the brake pedal/power booster through a piston.
-The piston forces the fluid to through the lines and into the calipers/wheel cylinders which expand their own pistons.
+The piston forces the fluid through the lines and into the calipers/wheel cylinders which expand their own pistons.
 Because liquid does not compress, this works very well.
 However, even the slightest amount of air in the lines will give the brake pedal a spongy feel, and enough air in the system can negate the system’s ability to function at all.
 Bleeding the brake lines is typically a two person job, with one person pumping and holding the brake pedal, while the other opens and closes the bleeder valve on each caliper or wheel cylinder.
 This process can take several tries to get all of the air out of the system.

 Another common issue with the hydraulic system is the rubber flex lines.
 Over time, the rubber deteriorates, eventually failing, resulting in a complete loss of braking ability.
 Be sure to check your lines for cracks and wear on a regular basis.
 The lines may also swell and lose their ability to hold their shape under braking, instead of transferring pressure they will expand like a balloon.
 Less frequently, the master cylinder needs servicing, as the seals wear out, allowing the master cylinder to leak externally as well as internally, reducing the braking ability.
 An internal master cylinder leak allows brake fluid to flow around the outside of the master cylinder piston rather than pressurize the braking system.